 Box Tops for Education is a program that is sponsored by General Mills and helps our school earn cash for books and technology equipment, just to name a few.
-We appreciate parents, grandparents, and friends clipping their box tops and sending them to the school office.
-The students who participate also have a chance to win prizes from our weekly drawing.
+We appreciate parents, grandparents, and friends electronically submitting their box tops.

 Keeley's field day is held in May.
 It is a fun filled day of indoor and outdoor activities such as bingo, water balloons, bounce houses, etc. It is hosted by our physical education department and is held rain or shine.

 A variety of field trips are planned and scheduled for each grade level throughout the school year.
 In the past, students have visited museums, aquariums, zoos, the Arboretum, and Dallas Heritage Village at Old City Park just to name a few excursions.
-The fifth-graders attend an overnight adventure camp each year.
+The fifth-graders are invited to attend an overnight adventure camp each year.
 If you are interested in going on a field trip with your child, you MUST complete the following two steps.
 (This has to be done EVERY school year.)